Tamako-Tech/Tamako-Docs/docs/api/joke.md

 {
   "api":"TamakoBot API",
   "type":"Joke API",
-  joke":"The best way to stop a charging bull is to take away his credit card" }
+  "joke":"The best way to stop a charging bull is to take away his credit card" }
 ```
   </TabItem>